Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Q9.
 Is a ‘gusseted’ tongue necessary?

 I would say yes, most decent modern hiking boots have these as standard, and so I think you should try and aim for them if you can.

 If you never leave nice and easy trails, it’s not a big deal, but I think it can be handy to have some protection to keep crap out of your boots e.g. little stones, water and dirt if you’re hiking through bog, etc.

 I hope you enjoyed this quick look at the best women’s hiking boots of 2023 available on the market today.
 As you can see, there are a lot of options to choose from.

 If you’re in the market for a new pair of hiking boots, you could do a lot worse than choosing one of these options.

 Always remember to know your requirements clearly before buying a new pair of boots.
 It is very possible to get too much boot or too little boot for your needs and you can be easily disappointed.

-I would suggest that it’s usually better to have more boot as opposed to less i.e. tougher boots than you need rather than boots that don’t deliver enough.
+I would suggest that it’s usually better to have more boot as opposed to less i.e. better to have tougher and more functional boots than you need, rather than boots that don’t deliver enough.

 If you found this post useful, please share it around your networks 🙂